dpbmaverick98/polymer-simple-relayer-backend/README.md

 bun run start
 ```

-## 🐳 Running with Docker

-For a consistent and portable environment, you can build and run the relayer using Docker.

-1.  **Create a `.env` file** at the root of the project.
-This is necessary because the Docker container will need the environment variables to configure itself.
-You can copy the example:
-    ```bash
-    cp .env.example .env
-    ```
-    Then, edit the `.env` file with your RPC URLs and private key.

-2.  **Build the Docker image:**
-    ```bash
-    docker build -t polymer-relayer .
-    ```

-3.  **Run the Docker container:**
-    ```bash
-    docker run --rm -it --env-file .env polymer-relayer
-    ```
-    The `--env-file` flag securely passes your environment variables to the container.
-The container will automatically use the `relayer.config.json` from the source code.

 ## ⚙️ Configuration

 The entire relayer is controlled by a single `relayer.config.json` file.
 Use environment variables (e.g., `${PRIVATE_KEY}`) for sensitive data.